CharisseHao/LoL-role-impact/README.md

 # Dominating the Rift: Uncovering the Most Impactful Position in League of Legends
-Data analysis on the impact of different roles from League of Legends for a DSC80 project at UCSD.
+A DSC80 project analyzing the impact of different roles in League of Legends.
 Contributors: Charisse Hao and Nicole Zhang